Against today's opposition Manchester United, Crystal Palace came within touching distance of winning the FA Cup for the first time in their history.

-It was a momentous day in the club's history that saw an action-packed game in an atmospheric Wembley played out into extra time.
-But three years down the line, how many of these quick-fire facts did you know about the 2016 FA Cup final?
+As much as it still hurts to look back, it was a momentous day in the club's history that saw an action-packed game in an atmospheric Wembley played out into extra time.
+But over three years down the line, how many of these quick-fire facts did you know about the 2016 FA Cup final?

 - The Eagles defeated four Premier League opponents on their five steps to the final, whereas the Red Devils only had to get past two.

 - Palace made it to their first FA Cup quarter final since 1995.